Robert Philp: Premier and opposition leader

 Philp was a prolific speculator and in 1893 he was forced by debt to resign from the board of directors of Burns, Philp.
 In May of the same year McIlwraith, now governing in coalition with Griffith in what was known as the "Continuous Ministry", appointed Philp as Minister for Mines.
 He held several other ministerial posts, such as Public Instruction, Railways, Public Works and Treasurer until 1899. when the Continuous Ministry was briefly unseated by the Labor government of Anderson Dawson.
 Philp was an able administrator.
 He codified mining regulations and encouraged the private development of railways throughout the colony.
 The railway construction process was alleged to be corrupt by the Labor members, and after narrowly winning a vote of confidence in November 1899 James Dickson resigned as Premier.
 Dawson's government lasted a week before losing Parliamentary support and Philp, despite his protestations in support of Dickson, was chosen as Premier by his colleagues.

+The Australian colonies federated in 1901 and the new prime minister Edmund Barton immediately ended the trade in Kanakas via the Pacific Island Labourers Act 1901.
+By this stage Queensland was severely depleted in revenue, and Federation exacerbated this situation by depriving Queensland of excise and customs funds.
+By 1902, Philp had come to believe that "the Queensland sugar industry faced ruin because of Barton's actions" and became a leading critic of Barton and the federal government.
+Later that year he gave tacit support to a secessionist motion moved by Thomas Plunkett, before reversing his position and attempting to water down the motion to a more general condemnation of the federal government.
+His actions were said to have "serious damage to his political reputation", as his support base in North Queensland had larged voted in favour of federation.